N-Wouda/ALNS/docs/source/select.rst

 The :mod:`alns.select` module contains the various operator selection schemes the `alns` package ships with.
 These are used during the ALNS search to select a destroy and repair operator pair in each iteration.

-All operator selection schemes inherit from :class:`~alns.select.SelectionScheme.SelectionScheme`, which can be subclassed to create your own.
+All operator selection schemes inherit from :class:`~alns.select.OperatorSelectionScheme.OperatorSelectionScheme`, which can be subclassed to create your own.

-.. automodule:: alns.select.SelectionScheme
+.. automodule:: alns.select.OperatorSelectionScheme
    :members:

 .. automodule:: alns.select.RouletteWheel